fiatjaf/noflux-website/content/docs/rules.md

 Keep rules keep only articles that match the regex ([RE2 syntax](https://golang.org/s/re2syntax)).

-For example, the regex `(?i)miniflux` will keep only the articles with a title that contains the word Miniflux (case insensitive).
+For example, the regex `(?i)noflux` will keep only the articles with a title that contains the word Noflux (case insensitive).

 <h2 id="global-filtering-rules">Global Filtering Rules <a class="anchor" href="#global-filtering-rules" title="Permalink">¶</a></h2>